-Criterion IV.1: Does the instrument have sufficient strength?
-The instrument must be strong enough to predict whether a sample member received the intervention; with weaker instruments, impact estimates might be biased.
+Criterion IV.1: Does the instrument(s) have sufficient strength (relevance)?
+The instrument(s) must be strong enough to predict whether a sample member received the intervention; with weaker instruments, impact estimates might be biased.
+Weak instruments in this context are those that have only a low correlation with the included endogenous regressor.
 Therefore, to meet this criterion, studies must report the results of a test of an instrument's strength.
-In one common test, authors use a first-stage equation that models intervention as a function of the instrument and all explanatory variables.
+In one commonly used test (two-stage least squares), authors use a first-stage equation that models the endogenous variable (intervention) as a function of the instrument and all other exogenous explanatory variables.
 The test is based on the first-stage F-statistic for the null hypothesis that the instrument has no effect on intervention.
 If the F-statistic exceeds 10, the instrument is considered to be sufficiently strong.

-Criterion IV.2: Does the instrument satisfy the exclusion restriction (or instrument exogeneity)?
-The only way in which the instrument can affect the outcome must be through receipt of the intervention.
+Criterion IV.2: Does the instrument satisfy the exclusion restriction (is the instrument exogenous)?
+The instrument satisfies the exclusion restriction if the only way in which the instrument can affect the outcome is through receipt of the intervention.
+This means that the instrumental variable should only affect the outcome indirectly through its (presumably high) correlation with the endogenous measure of intervention receipt and should not influence the outcome independently.
 The study author must make a clear and convincing case that the exclusion restriction is satisfied; otherwise, the reviewer assumes it's not.